 Even though the ecosystem and community around Firecracker are still underway, we can expect to see more and more products and platforms emerge around it in the coming months.

 We'd be super excited to get your feedback on these posts and get your opinion about Firecracker.
-If you have anything to add or comment to improve this post, feel free to join us on Slack or ping us on Twitter.
+If you have anything to add or comment to improve this post, join the community or ping us on Twitter.

 We hope that after reading this blog post you understand why we are so excited about the opportunities Firecracker brings to the cloud computing industry.
 Make sure to keep your eyes open for future blog posts related to Firecracker.